Your local guide:

 There are a number of restaurants within a short distance of the festival hub at the Highland Hotel.
 Closest is fining dining at Scholars, within the hotel itself.
 Nearby, Hermann’s, just up the hill towards the castle, offers Austrian-Scottish cuisine.

-On Friar Street, The Loft is relatively new but has made a great start.
-Cibe e Vino is a smart little Italian bistro in the Stirling Arcade while The Bank within the Adamo in Upper Craigs is a stylish restaurant with an excellent menu.
+On Friar Street, The Loft serves modern gourmet dishes.
+Cibe e Vino is a smart little Italian bistro in the Stirling Arcade while Cook’s of Stirling in Upper Craigs is a stylish restaurant with an excellent menu.

-Green Gates, an Indian restaurant on Queen Street gets rave reviews.
+Green Gates Indian restaurant on Queen Street serves superb food, particularly its fish dishes.
 Its head chef formerly held the same position at Mother India and the Wee Curry Shop in Glasgow.
 Also recommended are Kama Sutra and The Regent, both in the Upper Craigs, and Smiling Jacks on Barnton Street.

-Eateries that aren’t within walking distance but worth seeking out are The River House at the foot of the Castle rock, Birds & The Bees on Easter Cornton Road, The Jam Jar in Bridge of Allan, Corrieri’s Café at the foot of the Wallace Monument in Causewayhead and The Inn at Torbrex.
+Eateries that aren’t within walking distance but worth seeking out are The River House at the foot of the Castle rock, Birds & The Bees on Easter Cornton Road, The Jam Jar in Bridge of Allan, Corrieri’s Café at the foot of the Wallace Monument in Causewayhead, The Inn at Torbrex and Gabe’s Diner by the cinema on Forthside..

 You will no doubt have a thirst after that and there are plenty of pubs within staggering distance of the festival venues.
 Many seem to be increasingly split upon age lines so a quick look in the window will tell you all you need to know.